 In this blog, I draw on over 25 years experience as an estate planning attorney, 18 years on the bench as a sitting Connecticut Probate Judge and from a personal perspective with my own family.
 The information here will help you learn more about estate planning, answer questions and dispel common misconceptions and myths.
 It’s directed to audiences with no legal background.

-Estate planning is a subject that few people consider.
+Too many people don’t prepare a proper estate plan; those with estate plans often fail to update them consistently.
 However, failure to plan your estate and plan for potential legal incapacity may have drastic consequences for you and your family.

 Proper estate planning increases the chances that your assets will go to the people and organizations of your choice after you pass away.
 It can ensure that your loved ones will be provided for.